We execute complex transactions with judgment anchored in your long-term objectives.

 Franchise-ready or multi-location home services businesses with contracted recurring revenue, route density, and platform-company acquisition profiles.

 The firm’s typical client has built a business that generates consistent revenue, and is prepared to engage seriously with the M&A process.
 Many clients are first-time sellers who have not navigated a transaction before.
-The firm’s role is to ensure that a first-time seller achieves an outcome that reflects the full value of what they have built—not the outcome that a poorly managed process would have produced.
+The firm’s role is to ensure that a first-time seller achieves an outcome that reflects the full value of what they have built.

 Windsor Drake conducts a preliminary assessment of every inquiry before any engagement is discussed.
 Initial conversations are confidential and carry no obligation.

 All inquiries are strictly confidential.
-No information is shared with any third party without written authorization from the founder.
+No information is shared with any third party without written authorization.

 ©2026 Windsor Drake